monkeywithacupcake/open-rdg-api-mcp/README.md

 ### How to add the mcp servr to your config file
-Your chatbot should tell you where to find this, in Claude Desktop, you can go to Settings, Developer, and it will show you where the config file is.
-Or, you can search for information on mcp servers in your chatbot and get the details that work for you.
+Your LLM should tell you where to find this, in Claude Desktop, you can go to Settings, Developer, and it will show you where the config file is.
+Or, you can search for information on mcp servers for your specific setup and get the details that work for you.

 The json that you need is this:
 *note: i am on a mac, windows users may have to play with paths*